 July 1956 – Grandpa’s 1st project as Bill Sandhoff Masonry Contractor

-1953 – For a Block Mason in Michigan work typically came to a halt during the winter months.
-So to support his family Bill Sandhoff Jr. (Grandpa) would travel south to Tampa to seek employment.
-He would write letters to his wife, Luci, and tell her how he could pick ripe grapefruit from the scaffolding as he worked.
-After traveling to Florida for three winters they decided it was time to pack up their young family and move to Bradenton.
-Luci had an uncle here that found them a place to live.
-The day after moving, Grandpa set out to find work...
-And that he did.
-He visited a construction site that ended up being the same contractor he had worked winters for in Tampa.
-He went on to sub-contract as a block mason and build several large developments like Bayshore Gardens and Cape Vista.
+1953 – For a Block Mason in Michigan, work typically screeched to a halt over the winter month.
+To support his family, Bill Sandhoff Jr. (Grandpa) traveled south to Tampa to seek employment.
+He wrote letters to his wife, Luci, telling her how he could pick ripe grapefruit from the scaffolding as he worked.
+After traveling to Florida for 3 winters, Luci and Bill decided it was time to pack up their young family and move to Bradenton where Luci’s uncle was able to find them a place to live.
+Grandpa found work with the same contractor he had worked winters for in Tampa and went on to sub-contract as a Block Mason, building several large developments including Bayshore Gardens and Cape Vista.

 Original ad with an old 5-digit phone number.

 July 1960 - Grandpa, Dad and Uncle Don in front of their red Studabaker work trucks.

 The Sandhoff Family on the Manatee River.
 From Left to Right (Bill III, Bill Jr., Janet Sandhoff Mixon (top), Luci Sandhoff, & Don Sandhoff.